portlandcodeschool/jsi/_posts/00-01-03-modules.md

 {% highlight javascript %}
 module.exports.map = function(array, fn) {
-  // map function definition
+  // `map` function definition
 };
 {% endhighlight %}

-Well maybe if I saw it used, it would make more sense, right?
+Well, maybe if I saw it used, it would make more sense, right?

 {% highlight javascript %}
 console.log(arrayFunctions.map([1,2,4,5,6,7], function(a) {